 In this Kitchen Nightmares episode, Gordon Ramsay visits Anna Vincenzo's in Boca Raton, Florida.

-Anna Vincenzo's owner CeCe Vincenzo opened the restaurant in 2001 with the help of her father, a former pizzeria owner.
+She opened with the help of her father, a former pizzeria owner.

-Her father Angelo lent her over $300,000 that he had earned being successful in the restaurant business.
+He had earned the money being successful in the restaurant business.

 He had been in the business before CeCe was born and she was raised in the kitchen.

-Now, she is raising her own family along with her husband and facing the demands of being a restaurant owner.
+Now, she is raising her own family along with her husband.

 CeCe is a self-taught cook who doesn’t think there are any rules in cooking.